Were my colors right?

 It's not that we can't be fun.
 We certainly can!

 If someone can't read our content, they are going to leave without getting the amazing benefits of your fantastic content.

 Handwriting fonts are better suited for headlines.
 Make sure it passes the handwriting test though.
 Ask a friend, spouse, Facebook group, whoever, if they can clearly read a few of the headlines that you've come up with.

 If they don't say yes right away (why it's best to do this in person if you can), then it's hard to read and you're better off to find a new font.

-When it comes to picking fonts for branding, never pick more than three.
-We don’t want to make our visitors use their brain power to try to figure out why something looks different from everything else.
+When it comes to picking your typography, never pick more than three.
+We don't want to make our visitors use their brain power to try to figure out why something looks different from everything else.

 We want that brain power to be focused on the important message we're trying to tell them.